Taykata/React-Appliance-Site/README.md

 To clone and run this application locally, you will need Git and Node.js (which comes with npm) installed on your computer.

-1. Clone this repository:
+1. Clone the repository:
     ```bash
     git clone https://github.com/Taykata/React-Appliance-Site.git

-2. Go into the repository directory:
+2. Navigate to the client directory:
     ```bash
     cd React-Appliance-Site
+    cd client

 3. Install dependencies:
     ```bash